Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Systematic Uncertainties

-The fourth method is to decompose the low $\pt$ two-particle correlation (the so-called untriggered correlation, without the requirement of a trigger particle) into a near-angle Gaussian, a dipole, and a quadrupole, and infer $\vf$\{{\sc 2d}\} from the fitted quadrupole~\cite{Kettler}.
-The method attempts to geometrically separate the reaction-plane correlated $\vf$ from other (i.e.~non-flow) correlations (small-angle correlations and large-angle dipole).
-However, the method assumes a functional form for those non-flow correlations, and the decomposition at high $\pt$ is difficult because of limited statistics and significant jet-correlation effects.
+The fourth method is to decompose the low $\pt$ two-particle correlation (the so-called untriggered correlation, without the requirement of a trigger particle) into a near-angle Gaussian, a dipole, and a quadrupole, and infer $\vf$\{{\sc 2d}\} from the fitted quadrupole~\cite{Kettler:2009zz}.
+The method attempts to geometrically separate the reaction-plane correlated $\vf$ from other (i.e.~nonflow) correlations (small-angle correlations and large-angle dipole).
+However, the method assumes a particular functional form for those nonflow correlations, whereas the goal of this paper is to study the magnitude and shape of those nonflow (jet) correlations, defined to be the data minus harmonic (flow) backgrounds.

-The measured $\flow{2}$ and \vMRP\ are similar and they both significantly overestimate elliptic flow due to large contributions from non-flow and fluctuations.
-While flow fluctuation effect should be included in our background subtraction, non-flow should be excluded.
-The major component of non-flow is the measured small-angle two-particle correlation~\cite{minijet}.
-Non-flow effect at large opening angle (i.e. away-side) is significantly smaller.
-The average $\mean{\cos2\dphi}$ computed from the away side of untriggered two-particle correlations, therefore, contains less non-flow than that computed from all particle pairs.
-Note that, in the absence of non-flow, the average $\mean{\cos2\dphi}$'s computed from the near-side only, the away-side only, or the whole $\dphi$ range are identical.
-We denote the away-side $\sqrt{\mean{\cos2\dphi}_{|\dphi|>\pi/2}}$ as \vAS.
-If the non-flow effect in the away-side untriggered two-particle correlation is described by a negative dipole, $-A\cos\dphi$, then \vAS\ is always larger than the true $\flow{2}$: \begin{widetext}
+The measured $\flow{2}$ and \vMRP\ are similar and they both significantly overestimate elliptic flow due to large contributions from nonflow and fluctuations.
+While the flow fluctuation effect should be included in our background subtraction, nonflow should be excluded.
+The major component of nonflow is the measured small-angle two-particle correlation~\cite{Daugherity:2008su,Agakishiev:2011pe,Abdelwahab:2014sge}.
+To suppress nonflow, a pseudo-rapidity $\eta$-gap ($\etagap$) is often applied between the particle pair in the $\ff{n}{2}$ measurement, and in the \vEP\ measurement, between the particle of interest and the particles used in EP reconstruction.
+In this analysis, we apply $\etagap=0.7$ to obtain the two-particle cumulant elliptic flow, $\veta{2}{0.7}$.
+However, the away-side two-particle correlations, presumably due to jet-like correlations, cannot be eliminated~\cite{Xu:2012ue,Wang:2013qca,Wang:2014sfa}.
+This is because the inter-jet correlation in $\eta$ is broad (nearly uniform in the STAR TPC acceptance) due to the unconstrained underlying parton kinematics in the longitudinal direction.